 National Parks in Europe: Germany and Switzerland

 In spite of its confusing name, Saxon Switzerland National Park is very much in Germany.
-It’s a vast natural region that borders with northwestern Czech Republic.
+It’s a vast natural region that borders the northwestern Czech Republic.
 It’s the country’s only rock national park, but it’s also covered in outstanding forests.
-Many head to the region to hike, but there’s also a fascinating history to explore, including the Konigstein Fortress.
+Many heads to the region to hike, but there’s also a fascinating history to explore, including the Konigstein Fortress.

 How to get to Saxon Switzerland by train: